pjvandehaar/genelocator/README.md

 ## Gene Locator
-This library allows the user to annotate a list of genetic variants given chromosome/position as coordinates.
+This library allows the user to find which genes overlap a genomic location, given a chromosome and position.
+If no genes overlap the given position, then the closest gene is returned instead.

 ### Usage
 This library can be used via command line script, or called from within Python.
-Currently only Python versions >=3.5 are supported.
+Only Python versions >=3.5 are supported.

 ```sh